storyteller/Storyteller/documentation/documentation/engine/extensions/testrail.md

 handling.Extensions.Add(new TestRailCaseResultLoggingExtension(testRailClient));
 ```

-At this point you can begin establishing links between the your specs and test cases in TestRail by adding the corresponding "C" number to the name of the specs.
-For example, "My First Spec C1" will link to the "C1" test case in TestRail.
+At this point you can begin establishing links between the your specs and test cases in TestRail by adding the corresponding "C#" in the name of the spec in the following format: "[C#]".
+For example, "My Spec [C1]" would link to Case C1 in TestRail.
 If no test cases are found in the batch run then no Run will be created in TestRail.
 ### Customization
 Currently there is one customization hook for this extension.
 When you create the `TestRailRunLoggerSettings` you can pass in your own implementation of `ITestRailRunNameGenerator` which is used to generate the name of the Test Run that will be created in TestRail.
 The default implementation simply uses the current date.
 For example, "8/8/2017 12:57:13 PM".

+### Getting your specs into TestRail
+Getting your specs, especially if you have a lot of them, into TestRail can be a pain.
+To assist with this migration there is a small utility called [StoryTeller.TestRail.Sync]("https://github.com/JarrodJ83/StoryTeller.TestRail.Sync") to sync your specs to TestRail.